Home Music Recording Overview (Getting Started)

 If you get good enough at the recording process, you can certainly save money on production costs.
 It can even be a step towards cutting out the middleman and creating your own label to release your albums on.

-Home recording can ran the gamut from a simple acoustic guitar/voice setup to full band recordings, and can be something as simple as recording in a room or as professional as treating the room with soundproofing and really going for the best sound you can get.
+Home recording can run the gamut from a simple acoustic guitar/voice setup to recording drums and up to full band recordings, and can be something as simple as recording in a room or as professional as treating the room with soundproofing and really going for the best sound you can get.

 It is still possible to do simple home recording on external units.
 Companies like Tascam and Roland make standalone multi-track recorders let you mix down tracks and burn to CD.
 These are certainly more advanced than the old basic recording systems.

 However, what's really changed the home recording setup is the use of high-quality software that contains a multitude of plug-in effects that have replaced the need to have racks of expensive outboard gear such as compressors, gates, reverbs and limiters.
 With the high-quality built in and third-party plug-ins that are available for many software recording setups, any musician has access to some of the best sounding gear out there.

 Of course, the process itself can also involve mastering the recordings, burning them to CD and more.
 Even if you aren't signed, it can be a way for you as a performer to get your music out there at your shows, make extra money, and, hopefully, generate word-of-mouth and build a following.

 Part of the fun for most engineers involves playing with all the gear.

 In discussions with many top live sound and recording engineers, one common background they almost all have is they started as musicians, mixing their own band.

 For many people who have a love of music and a desire to stay out of corporate America, sound engineering is a viable career path.